Nearly-polynomial inverse theorem for the U^d norm in degree d+1: Introduction

 \subsection{Gowers inverse in low degree}

 Let $\GI_d(k)$ denote the special case of the inverse theorem for the Gowers $U^d$-norm~(\ref{eq:GI}) where the function $f \colon \F^n \to \F$ is a polynomial of degree at most $k$, and $\ch(\F)>k$.
-Very recently, in~\cite{MR25} the first\footnote{$\GI_d(k)$ is trivially true for $k<d$, since $\deg(f)<d$ implies $\cor_{<d}(f)=1$.} case of the Polynomials Gowers conjecture Inverse was proved, namely, $\GI_d(d)$ with a polynomial bound.
+Green and Tao~\cite{GT09} proved $\GI_d(k)$, in what was perhaps the first substantial result towards the Gowers inverse theorem.
+Their proof uses a regularity lemma for polynomials, applied inductively on $k$, which results in an extremely weak, Ackermann-type bound.
+In particular, for $\GI_d(d+1)$, their proof yields a bound that is at best exponential: $\Phi(x) = \exp(-(1/x)^{O_d(1)})$.\footnote{Even if one were to use an optimal bound in the induction basis $k=d$.
+This stems from the fact that the regularization step in Lemma~2.4 of~\cite{GT09}, even when applied with a linear growth function $F$, yields a partition with an exponential number of parts. } Very recently in~\cite{MR25}, $\GI_d(d)$ was proved with a polynomial bound, the first\footnote{$\GI_d(k)$ is trivially true for $k<d$, since $\deg(f)<d$ implies $\cor_{<d}(f)=1$.} general case of the \emph{Polynomial} Gowers Inverse conjecture.
 This result relates to a separate line of work on the partition-versus-analytic rank conjecture for multilinear forms (e.g.~\cite{Mil19,Jan19,CM22,AKZ21,CM23,MZ24,CY25}).
 Later, we explain in detail that connection, and how it relates to our work.